pagkly/Zed/Investopedia3/What Does Jitney Mean.md

 However, some brokers have been known to collude with one-another in order to fraudulently generate commission revenues or else mislead other market participants into overestimating the level of market interest in a particular security.
 This is done by repeatedly buying and selling a particular security between one or more brokers, thereby generating increased transaction volume.

-Depending on the nature of the scheme, this technique—which is also known as circular trading, [account churning](https://www.investopedia.com/terms/c/churning.asp), or a "jitney game"—can be used to generate commissions, inflate the market price of a security, or initiate a [sell-off](https://www.investopedia.com/terms/s/sell-off.asp) by other investors.
-Often, these schemes are centered on securities with very thin [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) and [market capitalizations](https://www.investopedia.com/terms/m/marketcapitalization.asp), such as so-called [penny stocks](https://www.investopedia.com/terms/p/pennystock.asp).
+Depending on the nature of the scheme, this technique—which is also known as circular trading, [[account churning]](https://www.investopedia.com/terms/c/churning.asp), or a "jitney game"—can be used to generate commissions, inflate the market price of a security, or initiate a [[sell-off]](https://www.investopedia.com/terms/s/sell-off.asp) by other investors.
+Often, these schemes are centered on securities with very thin [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp) and [[market capitalizations]](https://www.investopedia.com/terms/m/marketcapitalization.asp), such as so-called [[penny stocks]](https://www.investopedia.com/terms/p/pennystock.asp).
 In addition to being illegal, these practices are understandably frowned upon by clients and other investors, which can therefore give the term jitney a negative connotation regardless of its contextual meaning.

 ## Real World Example of a Jitney